 Offer a payment plan– There’s no getting around it, asking your patients to address their unpaid bills can be difficult, especially since you don’t know their situation.
 Healthcare is an incredible expense, and your office can be human about offering a solution.
 You can offer a payment plan to ensure that they are taking steps to cover the debt without demanding a lump sum that they might not be able to afford.

-Collection Agency– Hire a good debt collection agency which has experience in recovering money for women health professionals and medical professionals practicing in OB-GYN.
+Collection Agency– Hire a good debt collection agency that has experience in recovering money for women health professionals and medical professionals practicing in OB-GYN.

 Billing issues can happen no matter what industry you’re in and health is no exception.
 Recovering money from defaulters is a reality of life for doctors, and it’s important that you are able to do so in a way that still allows your patients to trust you.
 By following these guidelines and remembering to be human, you’ll be able to address billing issues in the medical field as effectively as possible.